 Emergency Operations Team

 Each school in the District has a dedicated Emergency Operations Team (EOT) that has been trained on the school’s individualized Emergency Operations Plan (EOP) as well as other national best practices for incident management.
 Working in partnership with local first responders, the building’s EOT responsibilities including managing life safety until the arrival of first responders, liaising with first responders during the incident, and managing the crisis through to Recovery.

 Each one of OLSD’s EOPs are crafted specifically for that particular building, using best practices and lessons learned from a variety of sources, including the Federal Emergency Management Agency’s (FEMA) six-step planning process and the Ohio Department of Education’s Safer Schools initiative.
 Subject matter experts in the State of Ohio review each plan every three years to assure compliance with best practices, lessons learned, and statutory requirements found in the Ohio Revised Code.

 As soon as possible (usually within the first hour of the incident), OLSD’s EOT begins to work toward recovery.
-An often overlooked component of emergency response, Recovery is vitally important to the overall (ongoing?) health of the students, faculty, staff, and the community.
+Recovery is vitally important to the overall health of the students, faculty, staff, and the community.

 Critical Incident Debriefing

 After critical incidents, the Safety and Security Department provides schools with resources to support the emotional needs of staff, students and parents/guardians.